Hamilton County, Florida

 Hamilton County is a county located in the north central portion of the U.S. state of Florida.
 As of the 2020 census, the population was 14,004, down from 14,799 at the 2010 census.
 Its county seat is Jasper.

 History

 Hamilton County was created in 1827 from portions of Jefferson County.
 It was named for Alexander Hamilton, first United States Secretary of the Treasury.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 519 sqmi, of which 514 sqmi is land and 5.3 sqmi (1.0%) is water.
 It is the only county in Florida entirely north of Interstate 10.

+Hamilton County is the only county in Florida that is not connected to Florida by land.
+This is due to it being separated from neighboring Florida counties by river (the Suwannee and the Withlacoochee rivers).
+It does, however, touch Georgia via land.